Previous topic

 disable-packetcache

 Turn off the packet cache.
-Useful when running with Lua scripts that cannot be cached, though individual query caching can be controlled from Lua as well.
+Useful when running with Lua scripts that modify answers in such a way they cannot be cached, though individual answer caching can be controlled from Lua as well.

 disable-syslog